-In short, our CLIL Course refers to Content and Language Integrated Learning.
+CLIL stands for Content and Language Integrated Learning.
 Teachers use CLIL as a methodology in the classroom to introduce a second language to their students.
-Teachers may teach a subject such as mathematics or history in their home country but include the use of English (or, a third language) in classrooms.
-This teacher development course equips teachers with the methodology and skills to better manage a bilingual or multilingual classroom setting.
+Teachers may teach a subject such as mathematics or history in their home country but include the use of English (or a third language) in classrooms.
+This teacher development course gives teachers the methodology and skills to better manage a bilingual or multilingual classroom setting.

-The course is for Primary, Secondary and Higher Education teachers -or prospective teachers- who have CEFR B1 (lower intermediate) level of English or above and who are -or will be- required to deliver the content of their lessons in English and not in their native language.
+The course is for Primary, Secondary and Higher Education teachers (or prospective teachers) who have CEFR B1 (Intermediate) level of English or above and who are (or will be) required to deliver the content of their lessons in English, and not in their native language.

 Our CLIL Course Option

 Our CLIL course is a teacher development course aimed at clarifying the concepts of CLIL (Content and Language Integrated Learning).
-This type of education allows teachers to help students learn both the subject content -History, Geography and Science for instance- and English at the same time, providing opportunities for a full-immersion language learning experience.
+This type of education allows teachers to help students learn both the subject content e.g. History, Geography or Science, and English at the same time, providing opportunities for a full-immersion language learning experience.